WGBH/django-textplusstuff/README.md

     >>> instance.content.as_html(extra_context={'some_key': 'some_value'})

 This dictionary will then be passed to the [`context` keyword argument of the serializer class](http://www.django-rest-framework.org/api-guide/serializers.html#including-extra-context) associated with that token's Stuff config.
 [Click here](http://www.django-rest-framework.org/api-guide/serializers.html#including-extra-context) for more information about how to access this data within your serializer.

+### Exposing tokens within the admin

+There currently isn't a front-end interface for TextPlusStuff fields and this makes finding tokens unnecessarily difficult (unless you're a weirdo who likes groking JSON).
+To mitigate this, just swap the superclass of your admin configurations from `django.contrib.admin.ModelAdmin` with `textplusstuff.admin.TextPlusStuffRegisteredModelAdmin` like so:

+    from django.contrib import admin

+    from textplusstuff.admin import TextPlusStuffRegisteredModelAdmin

+    # A model registered with textplusstuff.registry.stuff_registry
+    from .models import SomeModel

+    class SomeModelAdmin(TextPlusStuffRegisteredModelAdmin):
+        # Configure like you would any admin.ModelAdmin class

+    admin.site.register(SomeModel, SomeModelAdmin)

+This will add an 'Available Renditions' sections beneath the change/edit form within the admin that contains a table that lists all the available renditions for that model (including their instance-associated tokens).